bitpay/oscommerce-plugin/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Bitcoin payment module using the bitpay.com service.
+Bitcoin osCommerce payment module using the bitpay.com service.

 Installation
 ------------